pymupdf/PyMuPDF/docs/recipes-ocr.rst

 |PyMuPDF| has integrated support for OCR (Optical Character Recognition).
 It is possible to use OCR for both, images (via the :ref:`Pixmap` class) and for document pages.

-The feature is currently based on Tesseract-OCR which must be installed as a separate application -- see the installation chapter.
+The feature is currently based on Tesseract-OCR which must be installed as a separate application -- see the :ref:`installation_ocr`.

 How to OCR an Image
 --------------------